zshimei0820anna/anna-bootcamp1/README.md

 - A small relational health data project that joins multiple tables and produces an analysis-ready table
 - A short R script or R Markdown file that performs cleaning, summary, and visualization

-Month 2 standard for high performance:
+Month 2 high-performance standard:

 - I can translate a clinical question into SQL queries
-- I can recognize patient-level versus encounter-level analysis
+- I can distinguish patient-level, encounter-level, and observation-level analyses
 - I can avoid common join mistakes
-- I can move data from SQL into Python or R for analysis
+- I can move data from SQL into Python or R for further analysis
-## Month 3: Biostatistics, Regression, Survival Analysis, and Precision Medicine Modeling
+## Month 3: Biostatistics, Regression, Survival Analysis, and Model Evaluation

 Goal: Build the statistical modeling foundation needed for Research Methods, Precision Medicine Data Analytics, and future capstone or thesis work.

-By the end of Month 3, I should be able to run, evaluate, and interpret basic models used in biomedical and precision medicine studies.
+By the end of Month 3, I should be able to choose, run, evaluate, and interpret basic statistical models used in health and biomedical studies.

 Weekly plan: